picimako/intellij-inspections/article/30-Script-filtering/30-Script-filtering.md

 Before you proceed with this article I highly recommend reading [this JetBrains support ticket](https://intellij-support.jetbrains.com/hc/en-us/community/posts/360000045970-Search-and-Replace-Structurally-Script-Constraints-Documentation-)  about Script filters.
 It is a well-put-together explanation about that filter and how template variables are handled.

+## Basics
+The Script filter uses the Groovy language for scripting, so basically any language construct that Groovy supports may probably be used here as well.

 ## Defining a predicate
 As the content of the filter one needs to define a predicate which will be evaluated to true or false.
 The `return` keyword may be used but not required.
 So considering a Script filter as: